TimAnthonyAlexander/north/README.md

 **Search is slow?** Install ripgrep for 10-100x faster searches: `brew install ripgrep` or `apt install ripgrep`.
 North falls back to pure JS implementation if ripgrep isn't available.

 **Edit tool fails?** North's edit tools require exact text matches including whitespace.
-Claude will re-read the file and retry—usually self-corrects within 1-2 attempts.
+The model will re-read the file and retry—usually self-corrects within 1-2 attempts.

 **Shell command times out?** Commands have a 60-second timeout by default.
 Each command runs in a fresh bash process using Bun's built-in `Bun.spawn()` API.